OctagonMobile/Octagon-Analytics-Plugin/README.md

 - Get the package from your Build folder
 - Install the plugin on your Kibana instance: `bin/kibana-plugin install <package name or URL>`

+## License<a id="license"></a>
+MIT

+Kibana is a trademark of Elasticsearch BV, registered in the US and in other countries.
+Elasticsearch is a trademark of Elasticsearch BV, registered in the US and in other countries.